Dance United: Ethiopia

 In 1995, TV producer, Andrew Coggins, had planned to make a filmed drama about the plight of Ethiopian street children.
 It was never to be made, for during the research for the film he was challenged by a senior aid agency executive not to speak for the young people but to give them the tools to speak for themselves.

 In unfamiliar territory, Andrew instinctively turned to the two worlds he knew, film and the performing arts.
 He created a partnership with an Addis Ababa NGO, the Ethiopian Gemini Trust and together they established Gem TV, a film-making company run by former street and working children which continues to this day.
 For the live art form they chose dance.
 A range of distinguished teachers came to work with Adugna including Tara-Jane Herbert, Susannah Broughton, Mags Byrne, Tamara McClorg and Royston Maldoom.

 Over six years, eighteen young Ethiopians were intensively trained to become professional dancers, teachers and choreographers.
 Together, they went on to form the Adugna Dance Theatre Company.

 After watching this project unfold and in an attempt to expand the work, Andrew Coggins, Royston Maldoom and Mags Byrne founded Dance United, as a registered UK charity in 2000.

 Berlin

 Sir Simon Rattle of the Berliner Philharmoniker, insisted that his work with the orchestra include outreach work within the community.
-Dance United was brought in to develop three major dance performance partnerships from 2003-2005.
+Dance United was brought in to develop three major dance performance partnerships from 2003 to 2005.
 The final project of Stravinsky's Le Sacre du printemps with school children formed the basis for an internationally successful documentary, Rhythm Is It!
 (2004).